MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

    * [Project](/azure/devops/user-guide/plan-your-azure-devops-org-structure#how-many-projects-do-you-need)
    * [Git repository](/azure/devops/user-guide/plan-your-azure-devops-org-structure#structure-repos-and-version-control-within-a-project)
    * Select *main* (or *master*) branch
    * Type the name of folder in the repo where the *.pbix* file located.
-This is the folder that will be synced with the workspace.
+This folder will be synced with the workspace.

      :::image type="content" source="./media/cicd-tutorial/git-connect-main.png" alt-text="Screenshot of workspace settings Git integration window with workspace connected to main branch of repo.":::